UpStride/betterargparse/README.md

 so as you can see, the arguments are defined using a standard python list containing lists of `[type, name, default, help, condition]`
   - type can be a python type (`int`, `bool`, `str`, `float`) or a string `list[python_type]` for processing lists
-  - condition is a function called when the parameters will be parsed. if one parameter doesn't respect the condition, an exception will be raised.
+  - condition is a function called when the parameters are parsed.
+If it returns false, an exception is raised.

 Now let's try to call this program
-- `python app.py` prints `{'batch_size': 128, 'cpu': False, 'description': '', 'lr': 0.0001, 'raw_size': [256, 256, 3], 'yaml_config': []}`.
+- `python app.py` prints<br>
+`{'batch_size': 128, 'cpu': False, 'description': '', 'lr': 0.0001, 'raw_size': [256, 256, 3], 'yaml_config': []}`.
 This dictionary contains the default configuration
-- `python app.py --cpu --lr 0.1 --description hello --raw_size 28 28 1` prints `{'batch_size': 128, 'cpu': True, 'description': 'hello', 'lr': 0.1, 'raw_size': [28, 28, 1], 'yaml_config': []}`
+- `python app.py --cpu --lr 0.1 --description hello --raw_size 28 28 1` prints<br>
+`{'batch_size': 128, 'cpu': True, 'description': 'hello', 'lr': 0.1, 'raw_size': [28, 28, 1], 'yaml_config': []}`

-now lets create a yaml file `config.yml` containing :
+Now lets create a yaml file `config.yml` containing:
 ```yaml
 batch_size: 16
 cpu: true
 ```

-- `python app.py --yaml_config config.yml` prints `{'batch_size': 16, 'cpu': True, 'description': '', 'lr': 0.0001, 'raw_size': [256, 256, 3], 'yaml_config': []}`
+- `python app.py --yaml_config config.yml` prints<br>
+`{'batch_size': 16, 'cpu': True, 'description': '', 'lr': 0.0001, 'raw_size': [256, 256, 3], 'yaml_config': []}`
-- `python app.py --yaml_config config.yml --cpu false` prints `{'batch_size': 16, 'cpu': False, 'description': '', 'lr': 0.0001, 'raw_size': [256, 256, 3], 'yaml_config': []}`
+- `python app.py --yaml_config config.yml --cpu false` prints<br>
+`{'batch_size': 16, 'cpu': False, 'description': '', 'lr': 0.0001, 'raw_size': [256, 256, 3], 'yaml_config': []}`

-as you can see, the command line has the priority over the configuration file
+As you can see, the command line has priority over the configuration file.

-It is also possible to split the configuration between as many configuration file as you want
+It is also possible to split the configuration between as many configuration files as you want.

 ## Namespaces

-For larger project, it can become useful to define namespaces to organized the configuration.
-This can be done like this :
+For larger projects, it can become useful to define namespaces to organize the configuration.
+This can be done like this:

 ```python
 import upstride_argparse as argparse